 The study demonstrated that an infusion of a child’s own cord blood was safe and feasible, which is an important step.
 Researchers believe that these findings warrant further research to see if cord blood may be an effective treatment for ASD.1 Fortunately, a new, larger study by Duke University has already begun.

-- Researchers at Duke University are currently conducting a study to test the effectiveness of cord blood therapy in a greater number of children with ASD.8 If you are a CBR client and would like to learn more or are interested in connecting to clinical trials, call us at +1 (888) 240-1996
+- Researchers at Duke University are currently conducting a study to test the effectiveness of cord blood therapy in a greater number of children with ASD8 (recruitment for this trial has ended).
+If you are a CBR client and would like to learn more, click here to connect with a certified genetic counselor

 - CBR continues to keep our clients informed and connected.
 We encourage our clients to participate in the Family Health Registry, where we identify conditions common among CBR families, such as ASD.
 This helps us learn more about the conditions and connect individuals who are candidates with clinical trials studying new potential treatments.
 If you are a CBR client, take a moment to log in to your client center and complete your Family Health Questionnaire